 9. Hot Dog - South Point - Daily - 75¢

 Even with all the football specials, $1 hot dogs are getting more and more rare, which is why the 75¢ dog at South Point makes the list at #9.
 These dogs are sold from a cart in the sports book daily, from 10 am till about 5 pm.
 Top ’em with onions, relish, and kraut at no extra charge, but expect long lines on game days.

-The “Pick the Pros” contest from Boyd Gaming (#10) is only one of several free contests this year, as you’ll read in Gambling.
-But if you play only one, this should be it.
-Swipe your B Connected card in a kiosk at Orleans, Gold Coast, Suncoast, Sam’s Town, California, or Fremont for a chance to win up to $20,000.
+The “Pick the Pros” football contest from Boyd Gaming (#10) steps it up a notch by raising the weekly prize from $20,000 to $30,000 (it will jump again to $50,000 in weeks 14-17 of the season).
+This free contest has the most money in it by far, so it attracts a big crowd and almost always requires a perfect card to win.
+But it doesn’t cost you anything to take a shot.
+Swipe your B Connected card in a kiosk at Orleans, Gold Coast, Suncoast, Sam’s Town, California, or Fremont to play.
 Must submit picks before the kick-off of the first Sunday game.